purpleteam-labs/purpleteam-docs/local/local-workflow.md

 ### [CLI](https://github.com/purpleteam-labs/purpleteam)

-Assuming you have set the relevant environment variables [detailed](https://github.com/purpleteam-labs/purpleteam) for the CLI.
-From the `purpleteam` root directory you can run the following command:
+Assuming you have set the relevant environment variables [detailed](https://github.com/purpleteam-labs/purpleteam) for the CLI, from the `purpleteam` root directory you can run the following command:
 ```shell
 npm run debug
 ```
-Or if you need to override a NODE_ENV environment variable to `local` then run:
+Or if you need to override the `NODE_ENV` environment variable to `local` then run:
 ```shell
 NODE_ENV=local npm run debug
 ```